feltcute/ModdingDocsMGD/Doc/Reference/Gridmap.rst

 Note how in the above example Gridmap, the player spawns on the Floor tile of ID ``"3"``, with the given player coordinates of ``"2", "4"``.

 **Avoid placing the player inside a wall**, it's currently unknown what this will cause.

+**PlayerIcon**
+""""""""""""""""
+``"PlayerIcon"`` followed by an image will let you change the players icon for that map.
+Don't use this if you just want to use the default icon.

 .. _Grid Sight: